The Red Guard

 The Protection Squadron Group (G.E.P.)

-GEP comprises two squadrons ensuring the safety of the President of the Republic, his family members, and their home nationally and outside the national territory.
+The GEP comprises two squadrons ensuring the safety of the President of the Republic, his family members, and their homes, whether on or off national soil.

 Escort and Service Squadron Group (G.E.E.S.)